i11info/inventory2txt/README.md

 # inventory2txt
-Generate text file with detailed hardware and software list from the system
+Generate text file with detailed hardware and software list from the system.

+Just put in any folder and run the .bat file that will invoke the .ps1 file as administrator.

+Detailed .txt report file wil be generated in the same folder.

+The reort has the following sections:
+- System Information
+- BIOS Information
+- Motherboard Information
+- Processor Information
+- Physical Memory
+- Disk Drive Information
+- Disk Drive Information
+- Local User Accounts
+- Windows Version and OS Details
+- License Information
+- Installed Software (All)
+- Installed Windows Updates